tywalch/electrodb/README.md

 ```

 # Usage
 Unlike in traditional sql databases, a single *DynamoDB* table will include multiple entities along side each other.
-Additionally *DynamoDB* utilizes *Partition* and *Sort Keys* to query records and allow for heretical relationships.
+Additionally, *DynamoDB* utilizes *Partition* and *Sort Keys* to query records to allow for hierarchical relationships.
+ElectroDB allows you to make the most of these concepts with less headaches.

 ## Entities

 In ***ElectroDB*** an `Entity` is a single record that represents a single business object.
-For example, in a simple contact application, one entity might represent a Person and another entity my represent a Contact method for that person (email, phone, etc.).
+For example, in a simple contact application, one entity could represent a Person and another entity might represent a Contact method for that person (email, phone, etc.).

 Require or import `Entity` from `electrodb`:
 ```javascript